MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ## Remarks

-There are open source projects working on creating an Abstract Syntax Tree (AST) from an ARM template, this could be a huge game changer [Twitter: Chris Gardner](https://twitter.com/HalbaradKenafin/status/1158411375481434113?s=20).
+There are open-source projects that work on creating an Abstract Syntax Tree (AST) from an ARM template, this could be a huge game-changer [Twitter: Chris Gardner](https://twitter.com/HalbaradKenafin/status/1158411375481434113?s=20).

-The [Azure Resource Manager Schema](https://github.com/Azure/azure-resource-manager-schemas) Files are located on github.
-A simple way to ensure a JSON file has the correct syntax is validating the JSON against its schema.
+The [Azure Resource Manager Schema](https://github.com/Azure/azure-resource-manager-schemas) Files are located on GitHub.
+A simple way to ensure a JSON file has the correct syntax is to validate the JSON against its schema.
 You can leverage [Get-xAzSchema](https://github.com/MarkWarneke/Az.New/blob/master/xAz.New/Public/Get-Schema.ps1) from the [xAz](https://github.com/MarkWarneke/Az.New) Module to obtain a given Resource Schema by Provider Name and leverage PowerShell Core 6 `Test-Json` to validate.

 Once resource that is highly valuable is [DevOps at Microsoft](https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/).
-This reference is a must read.
+This reference is a must-read.
 One particular interesting read is the [Shift Left to Make Testing Fast and Reliable](https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/shift-left-make-testing-fast-reliable).
 This article describes the journey of moving to L01/L1 Tests which are essentially Unit tests.

 > We push the accountability to the person who is writing the code.
 [Test Principles](https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/shift-left-make-testing-fast-reliable#test-principles)